alamgirqazi/blog/_posts/2017-10-16-ThinkingFastandSlow.md

 "Risk" doesnot exist "out there," independent of our minds and culture, waiting to be measured.
 Human beings have invented the concept of "risk" to help them understand and cope with the dangers and uncertainities of life.

+The importance of an idea is often judged by the fluency (and emotional charge) with which that idea comes to mind.

+The Alar tale illustrates a basic limitation in the ability of our mind to deal with small risks: we either ignore them altogether or give them far too much weight -- nothing in between.

+Individuals feel relieved of responsibility when they know that others have heard the same request for help.

+You are more likely to learn something by finding surprises in your own behavior than by hearing surprising facts about people in general.

+Our mind is strongly biased towards casual explanations and does not deal well with "mere statistics."

+"Narrative Fallacy" - Taleb introduced the notion of a narrative fallacy to describe how flawed stories of the past shape our views of the world and our expectations for the future.
+Narrative fallacies arise inevitably from our continuous attempt to make sense of the world.

+A general limitation of the human mind is its imperfect ability to reconstruct past states of knowledge, or beliefs that have changed.
+Once you adopt a new view of the world (or of any part of it), you immediately lose much of your ability to recall what you used to believe before your mind changed.

+Because of the Halo effect, we get the casual relationship backward: we are prone to believe that the firm fails because its CEO is rigid, when the truth is that the CEO appears to be rigid because the firm is failing.
+This is how illusions of understanding are born.

+Because luck plays a large role, the quality of leadership and management practices cannot be inferred reliably from observations of success.
+And even if you had perfect foreknowledge that a CEO has brilliant vision and extraordinary competence, you still would be unable to predict how the company will perform with much better accuracy than a flip of a coin.

+statistical fact of life: regression to the mean.